tox-dev/pipdeptree/README.rst

 As with the conflicting dependencies warnings, these are printed to stderr and can be controlled using the ``--warn`` flag.

+In the above example, you can also see the ``--exclude`` flag which is the opposite of ``--packages`` ie. these packages will be excluded from the output.

 Using pipdeptree to write requirements.txt file